 “An exemption pursuant to Section 110 para.
 2 ZPO does not exist and is not invoked by the applicant.”

-The Federal Supreme Court of Justice takes the fact that the defendant defends the patent in the second instance only in a limited version into account by determining the amount of the security to be provided.
+The Federal Supreme Court takes the fact that the defendant defends the patent in the second instance only in a limited version into account by determining the amount of the security to be provided.
 The court applied a flat-rate deduction of 25% for the first instance and applied a corresponding reduction of the amount in dispute (Streitwert) for the second instance as the basis for the assessment of the security.

 If the claimant is domiciled in the UK, defendants can still apply for foreign security in the second instance.